michaelbrewer/aws-lambda-events/docs/sqs.md

 # SQS

 Lambda polls the queue and invokes your Lambda function synchronously with an event that contains queue messages.
+By default, Lambda polls up to 10 messages in your queue at once and sends that batch to your function.

 ## Input